Mission Heading link

-The Arab American Cultural Center seeks to affirm the diverse needs of the Arab American students; to increase awareness about Arab American cultures and histories; and to build community, solidarity, and safe spaces while promoting social justice, equality, and inclusivity at UIC and the Chicagoland area.
+The Arab American Cultural Center seeks to affirm the diverse needs of the Arab and Arab American students; to increase awareness about Arab and Arab American cultures and histories; and to build community, solidarity, and safe spaces while promoting social justice, equality, and inclusivity at UIC and the Chicagoland area.

 To accomplish our mission we strive to:

-- Assist students and staff gain access to the resources needed for academic and professional success
+- Assist students and staff to gain access to the resources needed for academic and professional success

 - Create an archive of Arab American needs and stories at UIC

 - Build safe and joyous spaces for fostering safety and belonging